George Pati, Surjit S. Patheja Chair in World Religions and Ethics

 Areas of Specialization

-History of South Asian Religions; Hinduism; Kerala History; Malayalam Language and Literature; Sanskrit; Hindi; Religion and Aesthetics; Comparative Religion; World Christianity; Theories & Methods in the Study of Religion.
+History of South Asian Religions; Hinduism; Comparative Religion; Kerala History; Colonial and Post-Colonial Studies; Body and Religion; religion and Aesthetics; Malayalam Language and Literature; Sanskrit; Hindi; World Christianity; Theories & Methods in the Study of Religion.

-Religions of South Asia; Hinduism; Devotional Traditions of Hinduism; Indian Religions and Cultures; Rituals and Performances; Religions of China and Japan; History of South Asian Civilzation
+Religions of South Asia; Hinduism; Devotional Traditions of Hinduism; Sacred Texts and Motifs; Indian Religions and Cultures; Religions, Rituals and Performances; Religions of China and Japan; Indian Christianity; History of South Asian Civilzation; Narratives of Love in South Asian Literature; Sanskrit and Hindi Languages

 Indian Religions and Cultures ( THEO 361/561)